-I kissed a lot of cornbread frogs before I landed on this perfect Jalapeño Cheddar Cornbread.
-This cornbread has crispy edges, a super moist crumb, flavorful (thanks to the cheese, cornmeal and jalapeño), it’s a teeny bit sweet and is delicious for days after.
-Continue Reading
+This Jalapeño Cheddar Cornbread has crispy edges, a super moist crumb, is very cheesy and spicy (thanks to the cheese, cornmeal and jalapeño), and a teeny bit sweet.
+It’s delicious and moist for days after!

 Yesterday I ate 1/2 of gigantic big bowl of guacamole, pet a bird, ate 1/4 of this spinach dip and then had a gigantic plate of Feijoada.
 (The Feijoada was beyond epic and it’s now my goal to make it for this here space.)

 Basically what I’m saying is that I overate.
 Probably more than Thanksgiving.
 A dinner of just appetizers is like a dream for me.
 It reminds me of My-So-Called-Life when Rayenne complains about always having frozen appetizers for dinner and her mother has no idea what she’s talking about.

 Eating just appetizers reminds me of afterschool snacks and tapas in Spain and my favorite television series of all time.

 I’ve officially turned into one of those women who looooves going to Target.
 I honestly used to despise going there (it felt too errand-y), but two days ago I went for a very short list of things and then went INSANE!
 I had to use every ounce of self-control in my body not to spend like $500 on random shiz that I totally felt like I needed/wanted/needed.
 Throw back Lisa Frank folders were speaking to me.
 And I mean…the cosmetic section?
 Wha!
 Amazing, hello!
 Their Nate Berkus home stuff?
 Like, really really cute.
 And their bathing suits?
 Not too shabs at all.